jonlpersson/ed-latimore/site/_posts/2023-11-28-the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 This was not the first time I’d driven drunk, but it was the last.

 I’m not proud of the behavior.
 Although no one got hurt, the risk I took doing that still fills me with guilt, but my emotional regrets and remorse are not why I bring this up.
-I bring it up to illustrate the probabilistic nature of life.&nbsp;
+I bring it up to illustrate the probabilistic nature of life.

-When you focus only on the outcomes, you create a particularly devastating illusion.&nbsp;
+When you focus only on the outcomes, you create a particularly devastating illusion.

 ## The ethics of uncertainty and drunk driving

 In 2016, a little more than 1 million drivers were arrested for driving under the influence of alcohol or narcotics.
-That’s less than one percent of the 111 million self-reported episodes of alcohol-impaired driving among U.S. adults each year.&nbsp;
+That’s less than one percent of the 111 million self-reported episodes of alcohol-impaired driving among U.S. adults each year.

 This means that if you’ve been drinking, getting arrested for a DUI is the *least likely* outcome.
 If you have a DUI, the numbers suggest that you got unlucky.
 And not just kind of unlucky.
 However, it was your fault for getting behind the wheel intoxicated.